Mimi (magazine)

 Mimi (ミミ), stylized as mimi, was a Japanese shōjo manga magazine.
 It was published in a monthly and partially semimonthly rhythm between August 1975 and December 1996 by Kodansha.
 It was one of the first manga magazines targeted at an audience of girls in their late teens.
-The magazine is best known for publishing Waki Yamato's The Tale of Genji.
+The magazine was best known for publishing Waki Yamato's The Tale of Genji.

 History

 The magazine was founded in August 1975.
 At this time, shōjo manga was undergoing a transformation, with a new generation of women around the Year 24 Group and others pioneering new visual and narrative forms.
 Mimi was one of the first manga magazines targeted at an audience of girls in their late teens and young women, founded before Bouquet (1978) and Petit Flower (1980).
 The catchphrase written on the cover of its first issue was "to you, just in the spring of life", referring to its target group of readers who had read manga already in elementary school or junior high school and had now grown older.

 In its first years, the magazine was specialized in publishing short stories.
 Some of its early contributors were Machiko Satonaka, Shinji Wada, Suzue Miuchi, Yōko Shōji, Makiko Hirata as well as two members of the Year 24 Group, Minori Kimura and Toshie Kihara.
 In the late 1970s, first series started to appear.

 In 1983, the magazine's rhythm was changed from monthly to semimonthly.
 With the March 1992 issue, the rhythm was changed back to monthly.
 The magazine was released on the 28th of each month.

 Kodansha described the magazine in 1996 as a magazine for young adult women, adding that trendy single women around the age of 20 were the core audience.
 In the 1990s, most of its editors were young women in their 20s themselves.

 Four magazines were published as supplementary magazines of Mimi.
 Mimi DX existed from 1979 until 1987, Mimi Excellent (mimiエクセレント) from 1985 until 1993 and Mimi Carnival (mimiカーニバル) from 1987 until 1997.
 The fourth supplementary magazine Kiss was founded in 1992.
 Tankōbon of manga published in Mimi and its supplementary magazines were released under the imprint Mimi KC.

 The last issue was the February 1997 issue released in December 1996.
 The editorial team of Mimi switched to being in charge of its successor, its former supplementary magazine Kiss and also some of its artists worked for KIss after Mimi's closure.
 Kiss Carnival was started in 1997 as a successor to Mimi Carnival.